florianhamel/inception/README.md

 # inception
-42 Paris project | Implementation of a micro-infrastructure of services on a Nginx server using Docker compose
+42 Paris project | Implementation of the following services: Nginx, Wordpress/PHP-FPM and Mariadb on 3 different containers in a virtual machine using Docker compose